sdp8483/Keithley_17X_USB/README.md

 4. Use the [Interactive BOM](pcb/bom/ibom.html) for part placement during PCB assembly.

 ## Programing the MSP430FR2110
 1. The lowest cost solution to obtain a programmer for the MSP430 is to buy a TI Launchpad.
-The [MSP-EXP430FR2433](http://www.ti.com/tool/MSP-EXP430FR2433) Launchpad is a good potion but any TI Lauchpad that has an onboard onboard eZ-FET debug probe will work.
+The [MSP-EXP430FR2433](http://www.ti.com/tool/MSP-EXP430FR2433) Launchpad is a good option but any TI Lauchpad that has an onboard eZ-FET debug probe will work.

 ![MSP-EXP430FR2433](photos/ti_Launchpad_example.jpg)